lgc13/LucasCosta_portfolio/wiki/cheat-sheet.md

 git push
 git remote -v # show origin/master.
 Can also click the config folder in .git folder

+# If you already have a project created (separately then a git repo), here's how to connect them
+git remote add origin https://github.com/lgc13/your-git-repo-here.git

 ```

 - Branches